What is Peri/menopause?

 Psychological

-• Anxiety and Depression Loss of motivation
+• Loss of motivation and confidence

-• Loss of confidence Identity confusion Social withdrawal
+• Identity confusion

-• Shifting sense of values and purpose
+• Shifting values and priorities

-• Body image challenges or dissatisfaction
+• Body image concerns

 The Bright Side

-From a social/cultural perspective, many of the difficulties of this transition are rooted in the social position of individuals going through menopause, rather than the transition itself (2) and offer an opportunity to bring into focus unsustainable or unrealistic expectations (both from ourselves and others).
+From a social/cultural perspective, many of the difficulties of this transition are rooted in the social position of individuals going through menopause, rather than the transition itself and offer an opportunity to bring into focus unsustainable or unrealistic expectations (both from ourselves and others).

-Research and anecdotal evidence capture themes of personal and sexual identity, body image, autonomy, ideology, relationship and family dynamics (3-8) and an opportunity to refocus on our own goals and well-being.
+Research and anecdotal evidence capture themes of personal and sexual identity, body image, autonomy, ideology, relationship and family dynamics and an opportunity to refocus on our own goals and well-being.

 After menopause, many individuals report a deeper sense of purpose, freedom from unwanted pregnancy or sexual advances, stronger boundaries, being more comfortable in their own skin, rediscovering their own identity, and welcome relief from some responsobilities.